Wichita patient wows St. Jude hospital staff with style, attitude

 WICHITA, Kan.
-(KSNW) – Eight-year-old Ryder from Wichita is known for wowing staff at St. Jude Children’s Research Hospital when he goes every six months for his treatments for a non-cancerous brain mass.
+(KSNW) – Eight-year-old Ryder from Wichita is known for wowing staff at St. Jude Children’s Research Hospital when he goes every six months for his check-ups for a non-cancerous brain mass.

 “It makes me not feel as sick you feel sometimes like when you’re sick you don’t want to feel sick,” Ryder tells KSN.